sehnkim/algorithms/README.md

 Q: how to decide which approach would be the best for a specific problem?

-4/13/2017 - back-tracking & dynamic programming & recursion & 'D&C'
+4/13/2017 - back-tracking & dynamic programming & recursion & 'D&C' & Greedy

 4/6/2017 - Dijkstra's algorithm